G7 urges higher oil output, warns on reserves

 Finance ministers also noted that Saudi Arabia had committed at a G20 meeting of world leaders in Mexico earlier this year to use its spare oil production capacity to ensure adequate supply.

-The comments from the finance ministers are a strong signal that a release may be imminent, said Jan Stuart, head of energy research at Credit Suisse in New York.
+The comments from the finance ministers is a strong signal that a release may be imminent, said Jan Stuart, head of energy research at Credit Suisse in New York.

 “A significant group of industrialized countries now appears to be ready to make reserves available -- they know that when you make statements at this level, you also need to be ready to follow through,” Stuart said.

-Reporting by Alister Bull, Ayesha Rascoe and Timothy Gardner; Editing by Sandra Maler, Dan Grebler and Marguerita Choy
+Reporting by Alister Bull and Ayesha Rascoe; Editing by Sandra Maler, Dan Grebler and Marguerita Choy